 Though there are quite a few options when it comes to bitter herbs for digestion, I like to use what I have on hand, which just happens to be yellow dock.

 Before I moved down to the south from Montana, I had no idea what yellow dock was.
 But lo and behold, my back yard is literally covered with the stuff in the springtime!
 And I’m glad do have it in abundance.

 Not only does yellow dock stimulate the digestive enzymes and stomach acids, it works as a gentle laxative by stimulating the flow of bile (yep, it helps you poo).
 It also effectively eliminates toxins your body is collecting in the liver, gallbladder, and bloodstream.
 And besides these health benefits, yellow dock can help treat skin conditions like psoriasis and eczema, which people with digestive issues are more susceptible to.

 Just FYI, consuming yellow dock leaves has the potential of causing diarrhea in some people, due to its oxalic acid content.
 If you suffer from kidney stones, you shouldn’t use yellow dock.
 If you have any nausea, vomiting, or abdominal pain after taking yellow dock, please stop taking it!
-For more info on the safety of yellow dock please read this.
+For more info on the safety of yellow dock please read this article on yellow dock.
 And remember, like everything, moderation is your friend.

 While ginger helps ease your digestive system, it also pumps its anti-inflammatory benefits into your body, helps break down toxins built up in your organs, and helps cleanse your body’s lymphatic system (a.k.a. your body’s sewage system).